Jai-JAP/re-GTA/README.md

 When using premake, you may want to point GTA_VC_RE_DIR environment variable to GTA Vice City root folder if you want the executable to be moved there via post-build script.

-Clone the repository with `git clone --recursive -b miami https://github.com/GTAmodding/re3.git reVC`.
+Clone the repository with `git clone --recursive -b reVC https://github.com/Jai-JAP/re-GTA.git reVC`.
 Then `cd reVC` into the cloned repository.

 <details><summary>Linux Premake</summary>